vuejs/docs/src/guide/forms.md

 # Form Input Bindings

+<VideoLesson href="https://vueschool.io/lessons/user-inputs-vue-devtools-in-vue-3?friend=vuejs" title="Learn how to handle form inputs on Vue School">Learn how to work with form inputs with a free Vue School lesson</VideoLesson>

 ## Basic Usage

 You can use the `v-model` directive to create two-way data bindings on form input, textarea, and select elements.
 It automatically picks the correct way to update the element based on the input type.
 Although a bit magical, `v-model` is essentially syntax sugar for updating data on user input events, plus special care for some edge cases.